What is Renewable Energy?

 How are the assets managed?

-FIM has a dedicated asset management team for its Renewable Energy investments, which has a long track record of maximising returns through active asset management.
+FIM has a dedicated Asset Management team for its Renewable Energy investments, that has a long track record of maximising returns through active asset management.

-FIM provides a range of asset management services, including: full accounting and VAT services, regular in-depth reporting and analysis, control of expenditure and debt service, power price hedging, taxation management, market intelligence and investment vehicle management.
-FIM is focussed on maximising plant availability, output, power price and on strong budgetary control.
+FIM can provide a range of Asset Management services including: full accounting and VAT services, regular in-depth reporting and analysis, control of expenditure and debt service, power price hedging, taxation management, market intelligence and investment vehicle management.
+FIM is focussed on maximising plant availability, output, power price and on strong financial control.

 How are Renewable Energy assets valued?